 - The town has a great European feel to it and most of the traffic is on foot in the village area.
-There are of course great restaurants in the village, and we often have a late lunch at one of the off-mountain restaurants at one of the base areas before heading back out for a few more runs.
+There are great restaurants in the village.
+We often have a late lunch at one of the off-mountain restaurants at one of the base areas before heading back out for a few more runs.

 - The lift network at Vail is 2nd to none.
 They have spent untold millions upgrading every major lift to a high-speed detachable type.

 - Mid-Vail lift lines can be really bad.
 There are 2 very popular lifts there that attract hordes of lower intermediate skiers.

 - The Mid-Vail lodge is also pretty packed at lunch.